 You must submit the following mandatory forms at least 28 days before your departure from Australia.

-If the duration of the program or personal travel fall outside of the coverage period as stipulated above, all students are mandatorily required to take additional travel and health insurance to cover for the duration of their stay.
-Please follow the guidelines when purchasing additional insurance cover.
+You can download a summary and certificate of currency of LTU's insurance policy from this link.
+If the duration of the student's personal travel exceeds the period of mobility activity, all students are required to take additional travel and health insurance to cover the duration of their stay.

 Optional forms (due before departure)

 (if applicable i.e. you have an arrangement with Centrelink and need to advise them about your exchange)

 (if applicable i.e. you wish to change your mailing address while on exchange)

 All flight, visa and accommodation arrangements are the responsibility of the student.
 Please ensure to read through all information provided by the host institution and relevant country consulate carefully before proceeding with your arrangements.
 We highly recommend that you read our Pre-Departure Guide [PDF 4.7MB] as you plan for departure.